4dcu-be/4dcu.be/_posts/2021-03-19-Code-Nugget-PCA-with-loadings.md

 ---
 layout: post
-title:  "PCA Plots with Loadings"
+title:  "PCA Plots with Loadings in Python"
 byline: "using pandas, sklearn and seaborn"
 date:   2021-03-19 10:00:00
 author: Sebastian Proost